 To design the spring support, A weight run is to be taken with a Rigid double-acting Y restraint at node 15 (without friction).
 Assume the load computed to be 3540 N.

 Now apply that force (3450 N) at node 15 in an upward direction and run an operating case.
 Note the lift-off at 20 as shown in Fig. 1C.
 Observe the travel at 15 let us assume it here as 5.785 mm.

 In case, there is no lift-off in the nearby supports (Node 20) then the above-computed values will be the final Hot Load and Spring Travel.

 But as the support at node 20 is lifted off, Remove the support at node 20 and Run a weight case with a rigid double-acting Y restraint at node 15 (without friction).
 Refer to Fig 2A.
 Assume, the load experienced at node 15 is now 3651 N.

-Now an operating case run to be taken with 3651 concentrated loads (Fig. 2B) in an upward direction at 15.
+Now, an operating case runs are to be taken with 3651 concentrated loads (Fig. 2B) in an upward direction at 15.
 Suppose this time the travel is 5.829 mm.

 Hence, for the above system